-Regardless of what the future holds, you have beaten cancer and this is a tremendous accomplishment.
+Finishing prostate cancer treatment can be both stressful and exciting.
+Most likely you will be relieved to finish treatment but you may be worried about the cancer coming back or dealing with side effects of treatment and the disease.
+Take a moment to celebrate the end of treatment, because this is a tremendous accomplishment.
 Find a way to enjoy this part of survivorship.
 Now you can look at your life in new ways.
 Maybe you are thinking about how to improve your health and adopt new healthy choices.

 The New Normal

 An important thing to realize is that cancer doesn’t have an on/off switch.
-Rather, cancer is a continuous journey.
 Even after treatment ends, you might find that life is not the same as it was before.
 The cancer, the various treatments, or the passage of time may have taken its toll.
-It can be frustrating not to be able to return to “normal”.
+It can be frustrating not to be able to return to “normal.”
 However, understand that the definition of normal may have changed for you—and that’s not necessarily a bad thing.

 - Don’t expect to recover instantly